frederic-perez/AmE-dictionary/data/dictionary.md

 __curtly__ _adv_ :two::hammer: _“I don’t know,” she said curtly._
 __curveball__ _n_ _informal_ Something which is unexpected, surprising, or disruptive. _There’s always a curveball on every mission._
 __cushy__ _n_ _A cushy modern life._
-__cusp__ _n_ :three: A pointed end where two curves meet.
+__cusp__ _n_ :four: A pointed end where two curves meet.
 Each of the pointed ends of the crescent moon. _The cusp of the largest immigration wave._ _The regulations are on the cusps of changing._
 __cuss__ _v_ :seven::hammer: (cussed, cussing) _Other kids cussed in front of their parents._ _He gathered the players together and then commenced cussing a blue streak at very high volume._ _The cussing preacher._
 __custard__ _n_ :two::hammer: :es: natillas, flan
 __custodian__